 Sleeping for a Person with Pick’s Disease

-Sleep is important for both the patient and their family and other caregivers.
+Sleep is important for both the individual and his or her caregivers.
 To ensure that everyone gets the rest that is needed, try the following:

 - Provide daily exercise